Error Estimates for the Deep Ritz Method with Boundary Penalty: Error estimates for the boundary penalty method

 Let $\Theta$ be the parameter set of a neural network architecture such that $u_\theta \in H^1(\Omega)$ for every $\theta\in \Theta$.
 Then for every $\theta\in\Theta$ it holds

 where \end{corollary} \begin{proof} The bilinear form corresponding to the above Neumann problem is

 and therefore its coercivity constant is $\alpha=1$ and the associated norm $\lVert\cdot\rVert_a$ is the natural one on $H^1(\Omega)$.
 Employing Proposition~\ref{prop:cea} yields the assertion. \end{proof} \begin{remark} Corollary~\ref{corollary:neumann_problem} yields $H^1(\Omega)$ convergence of the Deep Ritz Method provided the ansatz class possesses universal approximation properties with respect to the $H^1(\Omega)$ norm.
 This is of course also a necessary requirement and fulfilled by a wide class of network architectures and activation functions, see~\cite{hornik1991approximation,czarnecki2017sobolev} or for approximation rates~\cite{guhring2019error}.
+We stress that any (quantitative) universal approximation theorem for Sobolev topologies can be combined with the above result, such as Theorem \ref{thm:quantUA} for ReLU neural networks.

 Furthermore, the form of the differential equation in the above corollary can easily be generalized.
 One can for example consider general second order elliptic PDEs in divergence form with non-essential boundary conditions as long as these are coercive and can be derived from a minimization principle. \end{remark}

+\begin{remark}[Dimension Dependence and Adaptation to Smoothness] Assume the solution $u$ to the Neumann problem is a member of $H^k(\Omega)$ for some $k>1$.
+Then applying the quantitative universal approximation Theorem~\ref{thm:quantUA} we estimate